FridayOrtiz/Friday811.github.io/_posts/2022-02-22-EVERY-BORING-PROBLEM.md

 **This article was originally written for tmp.0ut volume 2 and is available
 here: [https://tmpout.sh/2/4.html](https://tmpout.sh/2/4.html).
-Due to the unique (read: badass) format of the zine, it is replicated here as plaintext**
+Due to the unique (read: badass) format of the zine, it is replicated here as plaintext.**

 # Errata